simesy/starshot-dev/README.md

-# A project with project_browser in dev branch.
+# A project with starshot enablers ready to dev.

 Notes
 * I tend to disable settings management with DDEV.
 The *.settings.php should "just work".

 ## Drupaul

-The config/sync basically includes enabled project browser and setting its settings, the rest is just a standard profile install.
+The config/sync basically includes enabled project_browser, automatic_updates
+and some setting.
+The rest is just a standard profile install.
 I export the snapshot now and then.

 ```